 Dareboost includes an interactive waterfall in its analysis reports, its comparison reports, and also the detailed steps reports of its User Journeys feature.

-Opening the waterfall, you will find the sequential list of all HTTP requests, with those information displayed by default:
+The next section is dedicated to the waterfall itself, with the sequential list of all HTTP requests.
+Those information are displayed by default:

 - The HTTP method (in most cases GET or POST).